It’s Electric: Toyota to Bring First Hybrid Powertrain Production to U.S.

 There will also be no net gain of jobs at the Kentucky, West Virginia, or Bodine Aluminum facilities, but these investments will help to ensure the stability of the plants’ employment levels in the future.

 In addition, the total investment of $373.8 million will be distributed as follows:

 Toyota Motor Manufacturing, WV – $115,300,000

 Bodine Aluminum Troy, MO – $17,050,000

-These projects, and others previously announced, move Toyota nearly halfway ($4.1 billion) toward its commitment to invest $10 billion in the U.S., as announced by Toyota Motor Corporation CEO Akio Toyoda in January 2017.
+In conclusion, these projects, and others previously announced.
+All in a move for Toyota to nearly halfway meet its commitment.
+The commitment of $4.1 billion toward electrification.
+Finally to invest $10 billion in the U.S., as announced by Toyota Motor Corporation CEO Akio Toyoda in January 2017.